zfergus/Raspberry-Pi-GPIO/README.md

 Feel free to fork and submit a pull request with additions and modifications.

-Submit and issue for direct communication and help.
+Submit an issue for direct communication about suggested improvements or help.

 ### Lessons
 1. Blink - blinking a LED.